vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * I need to work on the weekend to meet my conditional minimum weekly target (see below).

+  * I have already exceeded my minimum target on personal projects for the week by at least 2 hours, and spending time on day job over the weekend will not put me significantly behind on any non-work tasks (whether personal projects, personal finances, personal chores, or anything else).

 * I aim to follow these *absolute minimum* weekly targets:

   * At least 4 hours 30 minutes on weeks that I do not have any day